MisbahAN/MediLink-AI/docs/spec.md

 1. Upload referral PDF + PA form PDF
 2. For referral packet:
    - Check file size (chunk if > 20MB)
-   - Process pages concurrently with Gemini API
+   - Process pages concurrently with Mistral OCR API
-   - If confidence < threshold, use Mistral OCR
+   - If confidence < threshold, use Gemini Vision
    - Extract all text with coordinates
 3. For PA form:
    - Use pdfforms to detect widget fields